orikanner/Eigen-Decomposition-and-SVD-Implementation/README.md

 - Eigen decomposition is a prerequisite for diagonalization.
 - Diagonalization is essentially eigen decomposition + sufficient independent eigenvectors.
 - If a matrix can be diagonalized, it means eigen decomposition produced a $Q$ that spans the full space, enabling the diagonal form.
-If not, eigen decomposition still provides useful information but stops short of diagonalization.
+If not, eigen decomposition still provides useful information but stops short of diagonalization